stevenh6696/recipes/dessert/tiramisu.md

 ## Ingredients

 ### Coffee Syrup
-- 1/2 cup of really strong coffee
+- 1/2 cup of really strong coffee (maybe 1 cup would be better)
 - 2/3 tbsp raw sugar (or 3/4 granulated???)
 - maybe add some of that brandy in too

 ### Custard filling thing
 - 2 egg yolks
-- 4 tbsp of sugar (3/5 for the egg yolks, 2/5 for the whipped cream)
+- 4 tbsp of sugar (2.5 for the egg yolks, 1.5 for the whipped cream)
 - 1 tbsp rum
 - 200g mascarpone
 - 80ml heavy cream